 If you’re looking to build, you’ve probably seen the phrase “house and land package” extensively used.
 But did you know that these are actually two separate contracts that you sign?
 For most house and land packages you see advertised, the builder does not own the land.
 This means that the block could be sold or change price, but if you don’t like the land you can pick somewhere else.

 So let’s take a step back and breakdown exactly what it is and what you need to be aware of before you build.
+If you want more info, check out our list of FAQs for house and land packages.

 Choosing a home design you like might sound easy, but it’s important that you pick one that suits you.
-Move Homes has over 60 homes designs but many of our clients take features of different homes and mix’n’match.
+Move Homes has over 30 home designs but many of our clients take features of different homes and mix’n’match.
 It’s like a Frankenstein creation, but our drafting team take these features and make them seamlessly flow.
 We also add in the extras that make your home truly yours.

 - Home design: It can be a standard design, a custom home, or a combination of both.